 What happens if you run out of money and can’t get more, a traveller’s nightmare.
 Further, forget credit cards.
 Yes, no cash, no food, no transportation and no place to stay!
 But, you have lots of funds back home and along with US notes, but there is a “cash shortage” and you can’t use an ATM and you can’t convert it – help!

 Of course, no sane leadership would create such a situation.
-The impact of a money deficit on local business in cash dependent country, could bring down their economy.
-So could this happen resulting from government policy changes?
+The impact of a money deficit on local business in cash dependent country could bring down their economy.
+So could this happen due to government policy changes?

 On November 8, 2016, election day in the US, India’s Prime Minister, Narendra Modi announced the 500 (US$3.50) and the 1000 (US$7) rupee notes would no longer be legal tender in two days.
 They’d be replaced with new 500 and 2000 bills to stamp out corruption.
 India’s leaders asserted there’d be no negative impacts resulting from this action and a sufficient supply of new money

 The banks needed to stock ATMs with the new currency, but there were too few bills.
 The machines soon ran out of money.
 Withdrawals were limited to 2000 (US$ 15) rupees.
 No one outside government and banking circles knew about this change ahead of time.
 Modi departed for Japan.